-Assessment of Applicants with Foreign Educational Backgrounds
+Assessment of Applicants with an International Educational Background

-The Faculty of Dentistry will consider applications to the Diploma in Dental Hygiene programme from individuals who have received their former education outside the North American educational system.
+The Faculty of Dentistry will consider applications to the Diploma in Dental Hygiene programme from individuals who have received their former education outside the Canadian educational system.
 Such applicants will be required to fulfil specific criteria, as outlined below.

-- A If the applicant's first language is not English, he/she must complete the TOEFL with a minimum score of 600 and the TWE with a minimum score of 5.0. - B Original supporting documents from previous education completed must be provided, including course descriptions, and explanation of the grading system used, and class standings.
-If this documentation does not clearly indicate completion of the pre-requisite courses at a competitive level, the applicant must complete one year of pre-requisite university study in North America.
+- A. If the applicant's first language is not English, he/she must complete the TOEFL with a minimum score of 600 and the TWE with a minimum score of 50 - B. Original supporting documents from previous education completed must be provided, including class descriptions, and explanation of the grading system used, and class standings.
+If this documentation does not clearly indicate completion of the prerequisite classes at a competitive level, the applicant must complete one year of prerequisite university study in North America.